Gall: Bacteria and viruses

-Other plants

-Mistletoe can form galls on its hosts.
+Plants

+The hemiparasitic plant mistletoe forms woody structures sometimes called galls on its hosts.
+More complex interactions are possible; the parasitic plant Cassytha filiformis sometimes preferentially feeds on galls induced by the cynipid wasp Belonocnema treatae.

 Uses

 Galls are rich in resins and tannic acid and have been used widely in the manufacturing of permanent inks (such as iron gall ink) and astringent ointments, in dyeing, and in leather tanning.
 The Talmud records using gallnuts as part of the tanning process as well as a dye-base for ink.